Emergency

 Required

-• Orthoptist, optometrist or ophthalmologist report within last 3 months (only if aged > 8 years only, excluding children with developmental delay).
+• Orthoptist, optometrist or ophthalmologist report within last 3 months (if patient is aged > 8 years only, excluding children with developmental delay), including Best Corrected Visual Acuity (BCVA) (as appropriate).

 If available